Jaisalmer House

 Jaisalmer House is the former residence of the Maharawal of Jaisalmer in New Delhi.
 It is part of Lutyens Bungalow Zone (LBZ).
-It was commissioned in 1936 by Maharawal Harinder Singh Brar of Jaisalmer as his New Delhi residence and completed in 1938 to a design by Master, Sathe and Bhuta.
+It was commissioned in 1936 by Maharawal Jawahir Singh of Jaisalmer as his New Delhi residence and completed in 1938 to a design by Master, Sathe and Bhuta.
 The Art Deco style building features a simple rectangular plan with curved corner towers, a central courtyard and characteristic Streamline modern elements like continuous eyebrow sun‑shades and porthole windows.
 After independence, it was acquired by the Government of India and now serves as the headquarters of the Ministry of Law and Justice.

 History

-Jaisalmer House was commissioned in 1936 by Maharawal Harinder Singh Brar of Jaisalmer as his New Delhi residence within Lutyens Bungalow Zone and was completed in 1938 by contractor Sobha Singh to a design by Master, Sathe and Bhuta.
+Jaisalmer House was commissioned in 1936 by Maharawal Jawahir Singh of Jaisalmer as his New Delhi residence within Lutyens Bungalow Zone and was completed in 1938 by contractor Sobha Singh to a design by Master, Sathe and Bhuta.
 After Indian independence, the Government of India acquired the property and it now serves as the headquarters of the Department of Justice under the Ministry of Law and Justice.